 All Walt Disney World Resort Hotels are magical and no matter what you choose, you will have an awesome and memorable vacation.
 How can you not?
 It’s Disney!

 One final thing is worth a mention: Disney makes it easy for your to split your time between different Walt Disney World resort hotels.
 If you want to spend four nights in a Value Resort and one in a Deluxe, you can not only do that but Disney will take care of moving your luggage for you.
-This is something your Disney Vacation Planner might mention to you as an option, but if you have your heart set on the Grand Floridian and a week’s stay is beyond your reach, maybe you can find a way to stay for a night.
+If you have your heart set on the Grand Floridian and a week’s stay is beyond your reach, maybe you can find a way to stay for a night.

 If you’re planning a trip to Walt Disney World, it’s important to understand the difference between Value, Moderate, and Deluxe Resorts since this is going to account for so much of your trip budget.
-Happy travel planning and don’t forget to check out Instant Impressions for a free quote!
+Happy travel planning!

 You might also like to read: